TILL: A Must-See Film & What Creators, Musicians, and Entreprenurs Can Learn From It

-Highlight: Till is a must-see movie for today’s generation.
+Highlight: Till is heading to streaming soon and is a must-see movie for today’s generation.
 Since George Floyd’s public murder in 2020, also called a modern day lynching, since and before it artists, activists, influencers, and Black mothers especially have painfully had to ask whether this world see’s the true humanity of all children, including beautiful Black children.
 The New York Times says that the film reminds us that “He Was Someone’s Son, Too”.
 Teens of today say they are eager to see it because there is something about seeing history with your own eyes.
 People who think they know the story must remember that his story truly has not been widely told to today’s generation.
 The movie shows the humanity and truth of his mother’s life and world.
 CNN tells us "Till" focuses on Emmett Till's mother, Mamie Till Mobley, as she fights to get justice for her son.”
 Her fight was a major catalyst for the Civil Rights movement but her son was not an object deserving to be reduced to a symbol.
 This is what so many mothers are hoping they never have to prove to the world about their own children, and that makes it a must-see for today’s generation, to help ensure that they truly don’t.
 His pain and her fight gave so many progress, we should be sure to honor their story enough to simply watch it and vow to never, ever repeat it.

 Context: The entertainment business and marketing impact of this film is notable due to this filmmaking team’s ability to draw strong enough pre-release interest to warrant major motion picture theater chain distribution for a story that too many people assume they already know.
 So how did they do it?
 According to filmakers, Till is the a profoundly emotional and cinematic film about the true story of Mamie Till Mobley’s relentless pursuit of justice for her 14 year old son, Emmett Till, who, in 1955, was lynched while visiting his cousins in Mississippi.
 In Mamie’s poignant journey of grief turned to action, we see the universal power of a mother’s ability to change the world.
 This important release in 2022 is a testament to the inarguable importance of the change provoking tragedy that occured as well as strong story telling and smart business practices, the remaining need for it to be told as a currently relevant lesson is also a less than complimentary statement about what we haven’t learned from the past tellings.